Emergency Medicine Training for Medical Students

 Our faculty are invested in the education of medical students and are also involved at the preclinical level.
 We facilitate in the foundational Problem-Based Learning course, offer procedural skills training and organ system toxicology simulations, and coach students in their transition to clinical care experience.
 Medical students in phase three of our MD curriculum rotate in a required Emergency Medicine Clerkship, a four-week intensive experience that augments the skills of students entering any medical specialty.
 Medical students in our clerkship build a foundation of knowledge in caring for the full continuum of patient acuity, from patients with minor, self-limiting problems to unstable, critically ill patients.

 For students pursuing careers in emergency medicine, we offer the Emergency Medicine Subinternship Elective.
 This course helps students deepen and integrate their specialty-specific knowledge and to prepare for the expectations of residency.
-Our format offers the learner choices in subspecialty experiences and didactic topics to provide a customized experience.
+Our format offers the learner choices in subspecialty experiences to provide a customized experience.

 Our Leadership